Edit Content

 betty+heath.jpg

 About The Author: Betty Heath lives in Colorado with her husband.
 She is “retired from work, but not from living”, and has a weekly column called “As I See It”, which appears each Sunday in the Longmont Times-Call, owned by the Denver Post.
 She enjoys writing, cooking, gardening, and quilting.
-Betty also volunteers in the St. Vrain Valley School District, helping students learn how to write from their heart.
+Betty also volunteers in the St. Vrain Valley School District, helping students learn how to write from their hearts.
 For the past six years, she and her husband have volunteered as Santa and Mrs. Claus for the Holiday Festival in the Carbon Valley.
-You can read more from Betty at her blog, The Rejoicing Soul.
+You can read more from Betty on her blog, The Rejoicing Soul.

 Comments